h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 You're a consultant helping companies choose pruning strategies.
 Create a decision matrix for evaluating different approaches.

 #### Task
-1. Create a 4×4 matrix comparing pruning methods vs evaluation criteria
+1. Create a $4 \times 4$ matrix comparing pruning methods vs evaluation criteria
 2. Choose 4 key criteria for evaluating pruning methods
 3. Design a 1-5 scoring system for each method-criteria combination
 4. Recommend the best pruning method for a medical diagnosis application